-Exposing More Plantation Shutter Myths10/10/2017Lisa Renee Nieberding Our Cincinnati shutter team has exposed some shutter myths in the past.
-On our previous myth-busting trip, we exposed some of the most common misunderstandings people have regarding interior shutters in Cincinnati.
+More Interior Shutter Myths Exposed10/10/2017Lisa Renee Nieberding Our Cincinnati shutter team has exposed some shutter myths in the past.
+On our previous myth-busting trip, we exposed some of the most common misunderstandings people have regarding plantation shutters in Cincinnati.
 This time, the Sunburst Shutters Cincinnati team is back to set it straight on a couple more myths we’ve been hearing from people in and around OH.
 Let’s jump right in.
 Myth #1: “Plantation shutters don’t look good in anything except Southern houses.”
 When some people see the phrase “plantation shutters,” their minds typically conjure the image of a huge, sprawling southern mansion surrounded by hills.
 While it’s true that they owe their name to that location and time, plantation shutters were seen commonly in homes way before and way after 19th Century Southern America.
 Plantation shutters likely gained their name because they were commonly found in nearly every home of the time.
 Because of their immense popularity there–due to their ability to protect the home interior from intense heat, and offering fantastic views for those gigantic houses–the name stuck.
 However, plantation shutters can give those same perks to any style of home.
 Craftsman style houses can utilize shutters, just as Victorian homes, Cape Cod houses, and even cottage houses can.
 Myth #2: “My home is too eclectic for shutters.”
 Because plantation shutters have enjoyed widespread use over several decades, some people may have gotten the impression that shutters may seem somewhat stale.
 We’ve heard a customer say before that their house was “too eclectic” to install shutters, which was a big head-scratcher–since shutters are just about the only window treatment that can mesh with any style.
 Shutters are versatile and can work with any fashion, from chic lounge to fun man cave.
-And don’t forget, shutters are still used to this day for a reason: they don’t go out of style.
+And don’t forget, shutters are still used to this day for a reason: they’re always in style.
 Put in a set of the latest and most fashionable blinds and they’ll likely be outdated in just a few seasons.
 Shutters stay bright, bold and beautiful for years and years, especially when you get patented Polywood plantation shutters.
 Myth #3: “Blinds and shutters are basically the same thing.”
 For some reason, there’s some confusion over the difference between blinds and shutters.
 It might have to do with homeowners conflating “slats” and “louvers,” or it’s the similarity in shape that causes the confusion.
 Either way, blinds and shutters really couldn’t be further apart on the window treatment spectrum.
 Here’s the basic breakdown of both.
 The difference Blinds Shutters Are able to block out whole window134 No Yes Structure Hangs from cord Solid frame attached136 to window frame Lifetime Will break down or deteriorate after 2-3 years.
 Can usually last 20+ years.
 Permanent or temporary?
 Temporary Permanent Adds to value of the home?
 No Yes Energy Efficiency Minimal Can block up to 50% of heat from the sun.
 Can they fit unique shape windows?
 No Yes.
 What are the adjustable parts called?
-Slats Louvers Myth #4: “All window treatments are similar in energy efficiency.”
+Slats Louvers Myth #4: “All window treatments offer basically the same energy efficiency.”
 Like the “Blinds vs. Shutters” table above mentions, window treatments can differ tremendously on how much energy efficiency they offer.
 The shape, material, and construction will all play a huge part in how much energy efficiency a window treatment offers.
 Offering no benefits in energy efficiency is a bare window without a covering.
 Offering just a tad more energy efficiency are your everyday department store aluminum blinds.
 More energy efficient than those are draperies and heavier fabric window treatments.
 Going further into energy efficient territory we have the majority of wood shutters and honeycomb shades, built to offer UV protection and temperature reduction.
 But dwarfing all of these other window treatments are Polywood plantation shutters, constructed to both reflect and block heat from the sun from moving through your window.
 No More Shutter Myths If you feel like you’re swimming in an ocean of misinformation regarding window treatments, we want to toss you a lifeline.
 Call Sunburst Shutters Cincinnati today at 513-216-9740 to talk to one of our pros and schedule a complimentary in-home consultation to find your perfect shutter or window treatment today.